Identitarian movement: United States

-The now-defunct neo-Nazi Traditionalist Youth Network/Traditionalist Worker Party was modelled after the European Identitarian movement, according to the Southern Poverty Law Center and the Anti-Defamation League.
-Identity Evropa/American Identity Movement in the United States labels itself Identitarian, and is part of the alt-right.
+The now-defunct neo-Nazi Traditionalist Worker Party was modelled after the European Identitarian movement, according to the Southern Poverty Law Center and the Anti-Defamation League.
+Identity Evropa and its successor the American Identity Movement in the United States labels itself Identitarian, and is part of the alt-right.
 Richard Spencer's National Policy Institute is also a white nationalist movement, which advocates an American version of Identitarianism called "American Identitarianism".
 The SPLC also reports that the Southern California-based Rise Above Movement "is inspired by Identitarian movements in Europe and is trying to bring the philosophies and violent tactics to the United States".

 On 20 May 2017, two non-commissioned officers with the U.S. Marines were arrested for trespassing after displaying a banner from a building in Graham, North Carolina, during a Confederate Memorial Day event.
 The banner included the Identitarian logo, and the phrase "he who controls the past controls the future", a reference to George Orwell's novel Nineteen Eighty-Four, along with the initialism YWNRU, or "you will not replace us".
 The Marine Corps denounced the behaviour and investigated the incident.
 A marine spokesperson commented to local news: "Of course we condemn this type of behavior ... we condemn any type of behavior that is not congruent with our values or that is illegal."
 Both men pleaded guilty to trespassing.
 One received military administrative punishment.
 The other was discharged from the corps.

 Canada

 The Canadian organisation Generation Identity Canada was formed in 2014, and was renamed IDCanada in 2017.
-The organisation has distributed material across the country, such as in Hamilton, Ontario, Saskatoon, Saskatchewan, Peterborough, Ontario, Prince Edward Island, Alberta, and in Quebec.
+The organisation has distributed material across the country, such as in Hamilton, Ontario, Saskatoon, Peterborough, Ontario, Prince Edward Island, Alberta, and in Quebec.

 La Meute (French for "The Pack") is a Québécois nationalist pressure group and identitarian movement fighting against illegal immigration and radical Islam.
 The group was founded in September 2015 in Quebec by two former Canadian Armed Forces members, Éric Venne and Patrick Beaudry, both of whom have left the group.
 La Meute announced it would prefer "to become large enough and organized enough to constitute a force that can't be ignored".
 The group has been attacked by anti-fascists in Montreal.
-A parallel protest encampment was set up in Gatineau, Quebec, during the larger Freedom Convoy protests in Ottawa.
+A parallel protest encampment was set up in Gatineau, Quebec, during the larger Canada convoy protests in Ottawa.
 Steeve Charland of Grenville, Quebec, was arrested and charged in relation to the protests.
-Charland was reported as one of the leaders of La Meute in opposition to Canada’s decision to open its borders to Syrian refugees.
-During the “Freedom Convoy” protests in Ottawa, Steeve Charland acted as the leader and spokesperson for the Farfadaas, a group that opposes COVID-19 health measures and whose members are recognizable by their leather vests marked with an expletive hand gesture.
+Charland was reported as one of the leaders of La Meute in opposition to Canada's decision to open its borders to Syrian refugees.
+During the "Freedom Convoy" protests in Ottawa, Steeve Charland acted as the leader and spokesperson for the Farfadaas, a group that opposes COVID-19 health measures and whose members are recognizable by their leather vests marked with an expletive hand gesture.